 You can use our Explore tool to have an overview of weekly waiting times at Ports and Anchorages for all commercial Ports of the world for up to 1 year in the past.

-To go to our Explore tool, you may simply click on the Explore tab on the Main Menu and then select the Ports option.
-This will take you straight to the Ports Database Section, where you can use the Sidebar to quickly locate the Port Congestion option.
+To go to our Explore tool, you may simply hover over the left sidebar menu and select the Ports option.
+This will take you straight to the Ports section, where you can use the top bar to quickly locate the Port Congestion option.

 If you are looking for the Port Congestion of a specific Port, you can use the quick search bar and search for its name.